Valerius3024/FIX10_Group25/README.md

 -----------------IMPORTANT--------------------

+!!!WARNING!!!
+Don't push gitignore or configuration.properties files

 Git Steps

-When you start to work on the project everyday and also when you are ready to push your code after your work is finished, please follow this flow of action:
+When you start to work on the project every day and also when you are ready to push your code after your work is finished, please follow this flow of action:

 1. First you must be on your local branch.
 (If this is your first time and if you don’t have local branch, first create your own local branch from master and checkout it.)
 2. Right click Local Master -> click Update